Grounds open dawn to dusk daily

 Our Teams Course offers a unique and fun opportunity for every member of your group to grow as individuals and as a team!

-Located within the beautiful 97-acre woods of Heller Nature Center, our Teams Course feels like a different world, which sets it apart from other teams courses.
+Located within the beautiful woods of Heller Nature Center, our Teams Course feels like a different world.
 Programs on the course can be customized to meet your specific team goals such as exploring different communications styles within the group; understanding the roles of leaders and supporters withing a group; developing your group’s specific teamwork, problem-solving and decision-making skills; and discovering the great impact a shared experience can have on group dynamics, all in a safe and private environment.

-The course is made up of a series of thought-provoking ground-level puzzles, challenges and obstacles.
-Your group will be led by our experienced facilitators through each challenge; every one having a specific set of tasks and an end goal that can only be accomplished by all members working as a cohesive group.
-Throughout the program the Heller facilitator will lead group discussions on the insights and skills they have learned to help the team progress further along the course and integrate new ideas into their daily lives.
+The course is made up of a series of thought-provoking ground-level puzzles, challenges and obstacles, each one having a specific set of tasks and an end goal that can only be accomplished by all members working as a cohesive group.
+Throughout the program our experienced facilitators will lead group discussions on the insights and skills learned to help the team progress further along the course and integrate new ideas into their daily lives.

 The Heller Teams Course is perfect for groups of 8-15 individuals, including family reunions and organizations such as church and community groups; company work teams; scout troops; and school groups, clubs and teams.